justkro/beekeeperDocumentation/rich-text-formating.md

 > common/beekeeper/common/resources/posts.py

 *Comment:*
-Update post, added support for rich-text, add html field in response.
+Added support for rich-text updating of post, added html field in response.

 ### See posts in rich-text formatting in web app Profile page